pradyunsg/furo/docs/contributing/index.md

 Furo is a volunteer maintained open source project, and we welcome contributions of all forms.
 This section of Furo's documentation serves as a resource to help you to contribute to the project.

+The [Code of Conduct] applies within all community spaces.
+If you are not familiar with our Code of Conduct policy, take a minute to read the policy before starting with your first contribution.

 ```{toctree}
 :hidden: